hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 ```

 These properties activate the SQL log for the `selectByPK()` and `selectByExample()` methods of the EmployeeDAO.
 A `DEBUG` level shows
-the SQL statement and the applied parameters, while a `TRACE` level will also include the returned rows returned; use the latter with caution
+the SQL statement and the applied parameters, while a `TRACE` level will also include all the selected data; use the latter with caution
 since it can add a massive amount of logging to your log files.

 Let's run the application again.
 Type: